Luka-Gatkuoth/AirBnB_clone_v2/README.md

 <center> <h1>HBNB - The Console</h1> </center>

-This repository includes the first phase of a student project aimed at creating a replica of the AirBnB website.
-In this phase, a backend interface, or console, has been developed to handle program data.
-The console commands enable users to create, update, and delete objects, as well as manage file storage.
-The storage system uses JSON serialization/deserialization to ensure that data is preserved between sessions.
+This repository includes the first phase of a student project that is aimed to create a replica of the AirBnB website.
+In this phase, a backend interface, or console, has been developed to handle the  program datas.
+The console commands would enable users to create, update, and delete objects, as well as manage files storages.
+The storage system uses JSON serializations/deserializations to ensure that data is preserved between sessions.

 ---